 If you are grieving the loss of someone you love, please know that I care.
-My husband and I have lost several friends this year, to COVID and other illnesses.
+My husband and I have lost several friends this year.
 We miss our parents and siblings every year, having lost them many years ago.
 Time does not make their abscence any easier, as I’m sure is true for you.

 I pray you’ll find comfort in sharing love with those still here, whether in person or at a distance.
 My family and I send Christmas wishes for peace, love, joy, and the HEART of health to you and all those you love.

-I would love to have you join me in 2022 to explore the HEART of health together.
-Subscirbe below.
+Let’s continue exploring the HEART of health together.
 Thank you so much.

 in faith, hope, and love always